plpxsk/nyc-campaign-2013/README.md

 ## EXPLORING NYC 2013 CAMPAIGN DATA
-> A listing of campaign contributions for candidates for City office during the 2013 election cycle
+> A listing of campaign contributions for candidates for New York City office during the 2013 election cycle
+> sources at bottom

 ## to do
 place individual account holders on map, with circle corresponding to size of contribution